Purple Heart Day

 the Purple Heart medal

-Who has received it?
+Who has Received It?

 It is estimated that 1.8 million soldiers have been the recipients of the Purple Heart Medal since 1932, some of them have been retroactively awarded the medal, as the award goes back to recognize those who served on and after 1917, in order to decorate those who fought in World War I.

-• Colin Powell, the former Secretary of State, who received the award for serving in Vietnam War.
+• Colin Powell, the former Secretary of State, received the award for serving in the Vietnam War.
 He injured his foot in a punji-stick trap that had been placed by the Vietnamese army on the border between Laos and Vietnam.

-• Former president John F. Kennedy received a Purple Heart Medal for rescuing his navy crew during a battle at sea in 1943.
+• Former President John F. Kennedy received a Purple Heart Medal for rescuing his navy crew during a battle at sea in 1943.
 In a collision with an enemy boat JFK's boat had been sunk, he swam over 4 miles while pulling members of his crew to safety, holding onto a makeshift raft with his teeth.
-During the incident he sustained injuries to his back and stomach (from imbibing fuel in the water) for which he was presented a Purple Heart Medal.
+During the incident, he sustained injuries to his back and stomach (from imbibing fuel in the water) for which he was presented a Purple Heart Medal.

 • The famous actor Charles Bronson, from films such as The Magnificent Seven, also served in the Air Force between 1943 -1946, leaving the military service due to injuries for which he received a Purple Heart.